top of page

 Less exhaustion.

-More structure.
+More structure,

-More space for recovery alongside work.
+more space for rest alongside work.

-Many discover here a productivity
+Many rediscover here a productivity

-they have missed for years —
+they had been missing for years —

-a way of working that doesn’t push,
+a way of working that does not push,

 but flows.